 KST is run by passionate individuals, dedicated to making an impact in changing the landscape of education in South Africa.

-The dedicated project teams are complemented by the knowledge, guidance and strategic leadership of all three organisations; the Free State Department of Education, Kagiso Trust and Shanduka Foundation.
+The dedicated workstreams are complemented by the knowledge, guidance and strategic leadership of all four organisations (Free State Department of Education, Kagiso Trust and Cyril Ramaphosa Foundation and FirstRand Empowerment Foundation).

 This is a unique pilot project and various committees are in place to mitigate potential risks and ensure proper governance and accountability at all levels.